 in order to route them (i.e. messages).

-direct exchange, fanout exchange and topic exchange.
+default, direct exchange, fanout exchange, topic exchange and header exchange.

 Queues: These are the places where messages are stored until they are delivered to or read by subscribers.

 Default exchange : Routing message to a queue (routing key = name queue)

 Direct exchange : Routing message to a queue based on routing key (not necessary queue name, routing key = bind key)

 Fanout exchange : Routing message to more queue (publish/subscribe) and not use a routing key

 Topic exchange : Routing message to a queue based on routing key like a topic (routing key match a pattern)